Issei-177013/Cloudflare-Utils/README.md

 ## Configuration

-During the installation process, or when adding an account via the `cfutils` CLI, you will be prompted to provide the following information:
+During the installation process, or when adding an account via the `cfu` CLI, you will be prompted to provide the following information:

 - **Cloudflare API Token**: Your Cloudflare API token for authentication.
   - **Important Security Note**: It is **strongly recommended** to use a scoped **API Token** instead of your Global API Key.
 API Tokens are more secure because you can grant them specific permissions (e.g., only to edit DNS records for a particular zone).